 - Installing efficient, vented Chapina stoves that use less firewood and reduce indoor smoke that causes respiratory problems and other illnesses

-- Building safe, sanitary composting latrines and training people on good hygiene practices
+- Building safe, sanitary composting latrines and training families on good hygiene practices

 - Assisting communities to build water delivery systems that bring clean, running water to every home, reducing exposure to water-borne diseases